 An Open Enrollment Application must be submitted for the succeeding school year when a parent/guardian moves outside of the District K-12 boundaries after the first 30 days of a school term or anytime a student is enrolled as a result of a change in address, or the student enrolls in another school district or an alternative education program.

-Each November, 5th and 8th grade students attending a school through a school assignment or open enrollment and students attending a District specialized school (e.g., the Challenge Center, ACE, Spanish Immersion) will be required to declare one of the following options:
+Each November, 5th and 8th-grade students attending a school through open enrollment will be required to declare one of the following options:

 Application to Specialized Schools

 Information on the District’s Specialized Schools/Programs is available on the District’s website.

 The District has the following specialized schools/programs that require special application processes: All City Elementary, Challenge Center, Spanish and Two Way Immersion, Middle School Honor’s Program, and New Technology High School.
 Students must be accepted through the application process.
 Out of District Students must also be accepted through the Open Enrollment process, except that, once accepted into a cohort-based specialized program requiring demonstration of specific skill to enroll (Spanish and Two Way Immersion), building capacity and special education resource program capacity limitations do not apply.

 At the conclusion of their respective program or upon voluntary exit from a program, students no longer attending a school through a school assignment or specialized school/program will be required to attend the student’s HAC or apply for open enrollment.